kineticstoolkit/kineticstoolkit_doc/src/timeseries_basics.md

 ts.plot()
 ```

-## Metadata
+## 📄 Metadata

 The `time_info` property associates metadata to the time vector.
 It is a dictionary where each key is the name of one metadata.
-By default, `time_info` includes the `unit` metadata, which corresponds to `s`.
+By default, `time_info` includes the "Unit" metadata, which corresponds to "s".
 Any other metadata can be added by adding new keys in `time_info`.

 ```{code-cell} ipython3
 ts.time_info
 ```

 Similarly, the `data_info` property associates metadata to data.
 This property is a dictionary of dictionaries, where the outer key corresponds to the data key, and the inner key is the metadata.
-The [](api/ktk.TimeSeries.add_data_info.rst) method eases the management of `data_info`.
+Use the [](api/ktk.TimeSeries.add_data_info.rst) method to ease the management of `data_info`:

 ```{code-cell} ipython3
 ts = ts.add_data_info("Forces", "Unit", "N")